Major Groups > Gilled Mushrooms > Pale-Spored > Amanita > Amanita pelioma

 by Michael Kuo

-Amanita pelioma is a messy, grayish to olive or brownish buff Amanita with gills the color of cafe au lait and a blue-staining stem base.
+Amanita pelioma is a messy, grayish to olive or brownish buff Amanita with gills the color of café au lait and a blue-staining stem base.
 These features alone will reliably separate the species from other amanitas--at least, according to current definitions.
 Most authors report the species as fairly rare, occurring under pines and oaks in the southeastern United States from eastern Texas to West Virginia.
-I have found it twice in Illinois, where it appears under oaks.
+I find it with some regularity in Illinois, where it appears under oaks.

 Amanita pelioma has a large, thick ring which, despite its size, is easily lost early on in development--perhaps leading some authors to designate it as a ringless species.